nodejs/node/COLLABORATOR_GUIDE.md

 ### Handling own pull requests

-When you open a pull request, [start a CI](#testing-and-ci) right away and post the link to it in a comment in the pull request.
+When you open a pull request, [start a CI](#testing-and-ci) right away.
 Later, after new code changes or rebasing, start a new CI.

 As soon as the pull request is ready to land, please do so.
 This allows other Collaborators to focus on other pull requests.
 If your pull request is not ready